 Two newer wines in the Arns portfolio are IMPROMP22 – a rare non vintage Napa Cabernet Sauvignon and a 2015 Arns Chardonnay sourced from the Sonoma Coast (in neighboring Sonoma County).
 The vineyard source contains some of the oldest Chardonnay vines in all of Sonoma County.

 For an off the beaten path personal tasting experience where you enjoy sampling premium hand crafted wines, it doesn’t get much better than this.
 Joining their mailing list gives one the opportunity to sometimes purchase older vintages (when re-released).
-Visit: www.arnswinery.com
+For more information or to join their mailing list, visit: www.arnswinery.com